 TOWN OF OCEAN CITY

-A step increase has been funded for the civilian staff effective January 1, 2020.
-Estimated salary increases for the Fraternal Order of Police bargaining unit have been included at $143,302.
+A step increase has been funded for the civilian staff effective January 1, 2021.
+Estimated salary increases for all Police employees including the Fraternal Order of Police bargaining unit have been included at $340,955.
 Specialty pay has also been included for members of the bargaining unit.
-One additional sworn officer position was added beginning January 1, 2018, and one has been funded on January 1, 2021, bringing the total number of Police employees to 133.
-Two full-time Police Officers were requested but not funded.
-Funding for reserve officers was increased $45,000 to $195,000.
+One additional sworn officer position was added beginning January 1, 2018, and one has been funded on January 1, 2021, bringing the total number of Police employees to 134.
+Funding for reserve officers remained at $195,000.
 Part-time salaries in the Patrol division include 80 seasonal officers and 36 Public Safety Aides.
-Part-time salaries increased due to an increase in minimum wage to $11/hour beginning January 1, 2020.
-Overtime in the Patrol Division increases $25,000.
+Part-time salaries increase due to an increase in minimum wage to $11.75/hour beginning January 1, 2021.
+Overtime in the Patrol Division increases $7,000.
 Allocations for health insurance and pension increase, while the allocations for retiree health, worker’s compensation and unemployment decrease.
 Projected pension contributions increase over $500,000 for this division.

 CHANGES IN OPERATIONS: